legluondunet/MyLittleLutrisScripts/Spider-Man (2002)/controller/README.md

 # Spider-Man 2002 – AntimicroX profile

-Spider-Man 2002 have very weak support for gamepad, so you will need to install a third partuy software called keymapper.
+Spider-Man 2002 have very weak support for gamepad, so you will need to install a third party software called keymapper.
 This software will attribute keyboard keys to your gamepad.

 You will find a gamepad profile file for AntimicroX in the game folder.